 And that, in very few words, it's what Luhrman does in Moulin Rouge! (and most of his movies).

 ABOUT THE MOVIE

 Moulin Rouge! tells the story of Christian, a British writer, that moves to Paris to become part of the Bohemian circles.
-There he accidentally meets Satine, a courtesan at the Moulin Rouge and falls madly in love with her.
-But she's not free to love him back, because she is "sold" to a rich duke who is going to pay for the Moulin Rouge to become a real theater.
-So Christian manages to land the role of play writer for their first play and so continue his affair with her.
+There he accidentally meets Satine, a courtesan at the Moulin Rouge, and falls madly in love with her.
+But she's not free to love him back because she is "sold" to a rich duke who is going to pay for the Moulin Rouge to become a real theater.
+So Christian manages to land the role of play writer for their first play and so is able to continue his affair with her.
 And shenanigans ensue.
-You really don't need me to tell you what this movie is about, you all know; it's a loose campy and kitsch adaptation of the The Lady of the Camellias by Alexander Dumas fils.
+You really don't need me to tell you what this movie is about, you all know; it's a loose campy and kitsch adaptation of The Lady of the Camellias by Alexander Dumas fils.

 Why Kitsch you say?
 Well, sentimental and melodramatic story?
 Check.
 Exaggerated and over the top approach?
 Check.
 Gaudy Visuals?
 Check.
 Appropriation of other culture's aesthetics?
 Check.
 Using and abusing popular culture visuals and icons?
 Check.
 It's the perfect Kitsch recipe.

 That was achieved thanks to a lot of different elements: photography, production design, acting, story... and of course, Costume Design, which is what we'll be focussing on here.

 THE COSTUME DESIGN

 Baz Luhrman's style owes as much to him and his creativity as it does to Catherine Martin, the woman behind it all.
 Who?
 That's what many of you will be asking and, unfortunately, it comes as no surprise.
 So it's time to mend that.